Tigray rebels vow to keep enemy out after Ethiopia govt declares ceasefire

 But almost eight months on, the operation suffered a serious blow when rebels known as the Tigray Defence Forces (TDF) entered the regional capital Mekele on Monday, prompting celebrations in the streets as federal soldiers and members of an Abiy-appointed interim regional government fled.

-Abiy's government then announced Monday night it was declaring a "unilateral ceasefire," though there was no immediate response from the TDF.
+Abiy's government then announced Monday night it was declaring a "unilateral ceasefire".

 A statement overnight from Tigray's pre-war government hailed the TDF advances and said Mekele was fully under its control.